streamlit/docs/content/library/api/performance/cache.md

 ---
 title: st.cache
 slug: /library/api-reference/performance/st.cache
+description: st.cache is used to memoize function executions.
 ---

+# st.cache

 When you mark a function with Streamlit’s cache annotation, it tells Streamlit that whenever the function is called it should check three things: